weimeilin79/katacoda-scenarios/kamel101/step3.md

 ## Applying configuration and routing

-This shows how to configure the integration using external properties with simple content-based router.
+This step shows how to configure the integration using external properties with simple content-based router.
 Go to the text editor on the right, under the folder /root/camel-basic.
 Right click on the directory and choose new -> file and name it `Routing.java`

 Paste the following code into the application.